p0xz/BossFlix-Moviesite/README.md

 bun run build
 ```

+## TODO

+- Add filters for homepage search
+- Add local profiles which could potentionally transfer content marked as favorite
+- Add favorite content to profiles &#8593; ;D
+- Add option to show recommendation

 Check out your build locally with `npm run preview` or `bun run preview`.

 > 📌 Need to deploy?
 Grab an [adapter](https://svelte.dev/docs/kit/adapters) for your hosting platform.

 Get building! 🎥

-Edit by AI since I'm super lazy to write it myself right now 🫠​
+Edited by AI since I'm super lazy to write it myself right now, todo's are mine lol 🫠​